IhorVodko/LeetCodeSolutions/README.md

 At each solution file could be found:
 <ul>
   <li>time complexity analysis</li>
-  <li>space comlexity analysis (seems that this metric is not accurately measured by LeetCode)</li>
+  <li>space comlexity analysis</li>
+  <li>runtime performance copmared to other solutions using the same language</li>
   <li>link to a leetCode solution's submission</li>
   <li>link to a leetCode sulution's post</li>
   <li>link to a leetCode problem</li>
 </ul>
+Memory performance compared to other solutions is not indicated because this metric is not accurately measured by LeetCode, so refer to above-mentioned space comlexity analysis instead.<br>
 <br>
-If it has been helpful please press a star :)
+<b>If this repository has been helpful please press a star :)</b>